AlaaRamadann/Diabetes-Prediction./README.md

 ---

 ## 📌 Project Overview
-This project aims to predict diabetes outcomes using machine learning models.
-The dataset includes clinical and demographic features such as Age, BMI, Glucose levels, Insulin, Pregnancies, and Diabetes Pedigree Function.
+This project demonstrates the **end-to-end machine learning workflow** for healthcare predictions, including preprocessing, feature engineering, model training, evaluation, and deployment.

-Before training, the data was carefully handled for **missing values** and **outliers** to ensure high-quality input for the models.
+The project aims to predict diabetes outcomes using machine learning models, The dataset includes clinical and demographic features such as Age, BMI, Glucose levels, Insulin, Pregnancies, and Diabetes Pedigree Function.

 ---